 - Banded Penguins

 Smaller penguins with unique body plumage that includes a band or stripe around the breast and underparts are the banded penguins.
-These birds also often show some minor spotting within their white underparts, and those spots are distinct to each bird.
+These birds also often show some minor spotting within their white underparts, and those spots are distinct to each bird, like feathered fingerprints.
 Another field mark for all the penguins in this group is pink skin on the face, especially around the eye and the base of the bill.
-The extent of the skin and it coloration varies between each species as well as individual birds.
-The African, Magellanic, Humboldt and Galapagos penguins are all part of this group.
+The extent of the skin and its coloration varies between each species as well as individual birds.
+The African, Magellanic, Humboldt, and Galapagos penguins are all part of this group.

 Alphabetical List of Penguin Species